-The term "material amendment" in the definition of "transaction" should be considered in light of the fact that only new transactions will be subject to mandatory central counterparty clearing under NI 94-101.
+The term "material amendment" inIn the definition of "transaction", the term "material amendment" should be considered in light of the fact that only new transactions will be subject to mandatory central counterparty clearing under NI 94-101.
 If a derivative that existed prior to the coming into force of NI 94-101 is materially amended after NI 94-101 is effective, that amendment will trigger the mandatory clearing requirement.
-A material amendment is one that changes information that would reasonably be expected to have a significant effect on the derivative's attributes, including its value, the terms and conditions of the contract evidencing the derivative, the transaction methods or the risks related to its use, excluding information that is likely to have an effect on the market price or value of its underlying interest.
+A material amendment is one that changes information that would reasonably be expected to have a significant effect on the derivative, the transaction methods or the risks related to its use, excluding information that is likely to have an effect on the market price or value of its underlying interest.